 Create winning in-store and online assortments

 Today’s customers have access to multiple channels, websites, search engines, and a host of data to choose from.
 To convert this informed shopper takes more than just low prices or discounts.
-Companies need diverse product assortments for consumers to choose from and need to keep evaluating their merchandise based on consumer preferences, competitor offerings, and shopping trends.
+In 2023, businesses in the consumer and retail industry will need diverse product assortments for consumers to choose from and need to keep evaluating their merchandise based on consumer preferences, competitor offerings, and shopping trends.
 Instead of keeping the same assortments online as well as in-store, studying consumer demographics and spending patterns will enable you to curate product assortments that meet consumer demand.

-While 2023 will bring its own share of highs and lows, some aspects will remain unhindered.
+While 2023 will see the consumer and retail industry bring its own share of highs and lows, some aspects will remain unhindered.
 Shopper behaviors will continue to evolve.
 Boundaries between physical and digital will keep blurring.
 Smartphones will stay the shopper’s best friend and go-to assistant for a lot of purchases.
 Among it all, brands and retailers that are equipped to capture and harness more pronounced trends across segments prudently will win.

 To know how Netscribes can help you keep pace with the latest consumer trends to seize relevant e-commerce opportunities to grow your revenue and boost sales, contact us.